featherbear/propresenter-local-sync-tool/README.md

 ### Current Bugs / Issues
 * Only supports _Default_ library
-* Does not sync playlists upwards

 ## License
-Copyright © 2017 Andrew Wong
+Copyright Â© 2017 Andrew Wong
 ProPresenter is a registered trademark of Renewed Vision LLC.
 All rights reserved.